Vishesh-21/Full-Stack-Developer-Interview-Prep/nextjs/readme.md

 > - Fetch request caching
 > - ISR-style revalidation
 >   Together, these ensure fast delivery + fresh data across the globe.

+#### Data fetching in nextJs.

+> Data fetching depends on when and where you want the data.
+Next.js data fetching is server-first by default, supports static, dynamic, and incremental rendering, and minimizes client-side JavaScript while improving SEO and performance.
+NextJs multiple data fetching strategies.
+>
+> - Server-side (default & recommended)
+> - Build-time (static)
+> - Request-time (dynamic)
+> - Client-side (browser)
+> - Mutations (Server Actions)

+> **Data fetching in Server component** -> SSG, SSR, ISR

+#### What is Partial Pre-Rendering (PPR)?
+> Partial Pre-Rendering = part of the page is static, part is dynamic